 So how can you make sure this inevitable milestone doesn’t turn into a bedtime disaster?

 There is no ‘right time’ to make the transition.
 Ideally you should try to keep your toddler in a cot for as long as possible but generally by the age of 3 is a good time.
+By this age your child will probably have dropped their day nap and is less likely to use stalling tactics at bedtime and won't be 'under tired'.

 No matter how old your child is, as soon as the cot bars are removed they will no doubt take great delight in their new found freedom, giving them endless opportunities to explore the once out of bounds areas.